Three generations in, AMD’s Ryzen line of processors remains the best value processors on the market.

-This is further exmplifier with offerings like the Gigabyte X470 Aorus Gaming 7 Wifi.
+This is a further exmplifier with offerings like the Gigabyte X470 Aorus Gaming 7 Wifi.

-The RGB leds are a highlight too.
-They literally light up in the dark and makes this the brightest option on our list of recommendations.
+The RGB LEDs are a highlight too.
+They literally light up in the dark and make this the brightest option on our list of recommendations.

-Other high-end features that will definitely come in handy for those with a serious need for speed includes overclocking buttons, convenient switches for BIOS switching (it can save up to two) and a POST display.
+Other high-end features that will definitely come in handy for those with a serious need for speed include overclocking buttons, convenient switches for BIOS switching (it can save up to two), and a POST display.
 It even has the same memory and PCI support found in other motherboards at an even pricier range.

 If you’re going all-in on the RGB for your build, this is the motherboard for you.

 The MSI X470 Gaming Pro Carbon won’t win you over with its speed.
 In truth, it’s one of the slower offerings among the similarly-priced competition.
 But, it’s not the most expensive, and the best part is that it’s one of the prettiest.

 It’s clear that MSI focused more on the aesthetics here.